nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/prototyping-smart-devices.md

 ### Integrating LittleBits with the prototypes

 When the prototypes are complete, the next step is to include LittleBits.
-So far, the only method for connecting ProtoPie and LittleBits together is to have the same message ID.
+So far, the only method for connecting ProtoPie and LittleBits is to have the same message ID.
 This is like a destination address for sending and receiving messages.
 The ID is entered into ProtoPie and the bridge app (provided by ProtoPie) to enable communication between the two.

 Again, I had to do many tests and iterations because the hardware can change the states and inputs/outputs of the prototype.
-The process was time consuming because integrating LittleBits added another layer of complexity.
+The process was time-consuming because integrating LittleBits added another layer of complexity.

 The following videos are all of the prototypes demonstrated at Adobe Max 2018, UX Playground and Digital Age Tech Summit.